Beer Cheese Dip

 - 2 cups sharp cheddar cheese (grated by hand)

-- Cook the heavy cream, egg yolk and seasonings over medium heat until just simmering.
+- Add the heavy cream, egg yolks, and seasonings to a saucepan and cook over medium heat until just simmering.
 Add the beer and shredded cheese.

 - Stir for one minute, remove from heat and continue to stir until the cheese has melted completely.
 Transfer to a serving dish and serve hot.